MakeSchool-Tutorials/Makestagram-Swift-V3/Q17-Improving-UI/content.md

 slug: improving-the-ui
 ---

-In this section, we're going to take our `PostImageCell` and add some more UI elements to make our `HomeViewController` look better.
-Let's finish creating the UI for our post.
-Aside from our `PostImageCell`, we'll also need a post header above each image, as well as an action cell so users can give likes to posts.
+In this section, we'll focus on completing the UI elements for the `HomeViewController`.
+We're going to add two new cells to make each `Post` more like the final designs.
+In addition to the existing `PostImageCell`, we'll create a post header cell and an action cell where users can give likes to each post.

+We'll start by creating a new cell for the post header.

 # Creating a Post Header Cell

-We're going to implement a post header that follows the following design:
+Let's review the design we'll implement for each post:

 ![Post Design](aseets/post_design.png)

-We've created custom cells a couple of times now.
-Let's start by adding a new prototype cell in our Home storyboard.
-Select the cell and open the properties inspector.
-We're going to disable `Selection` style to `None` and give the cell an `Identifer` of `PostHeaderCell`.
+In this step we'll be focused on creating the header, or the UI above the image.

+Create a new custom cell:

+> [action]
+1. Open `Home.storyboard` and find the `HomeViewController`
+2. Drag a new prototype cell from the object library to the table view on `HomeViewController`
+3. Open the attributes inspector and change the cell style, selection style, and set the `Identifier` to `PostHeaderCell`
+>
 ![Post Header Properties](assets/header_properties.png)

 Next, let's customize the height of the cell on storyboard.

+> [action]
-Open the size inspector and set a custom `Row Height` of 54.
+Open the size inspector and set a custom `Row Height` of 54
 ![Header Row Height](assets/header_row_height.png)

+## Adding Subviews

-After we've finished configuring our cell, let's add some subviews onto our prototype cell.
-We'll add a `UILabel` to display the username of the poster and a options button for users to report inappropriate content.
+We've now created a new cell with some custom attributes.
+Let's move on to adding some subviews onto our prototype cell.
+In this step, we'll add a `UILabel` to display the username of the poster and a options button for users to report inappropriate content.

 ![Post Header Prototype Cell](assets/header_prototype.png)

+> [action]
 Drag a `UIButton` from the object library onto the prototype cell.
 Add the following constraints:
+>
 ![Options Button Constraints](assets/options_constraints.png)
+>
 Next, we'll do the same with a `UILabel` and add the following constraints:
+>
 ![Username Label Constraints](assets/username_constraints.png)

-Now that we've setup our subviews, we'll need to connect them to code.
+After setting up our subviews, we'll need to connect them to code.
 Create a new `PostHeaderCell.swift` that is a subclass of `UITableViewCell`.
 Make your file containts the following:

     import UIKit